AhmedH777/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## Project AddOn
+In this project I added a food class to the project which handle special types of food which give different scores based on the type:

+Normal Food      : Yellow color : 1 score point
+Booster Food     : BLue color   : 2 score points
+MegaBooster Food : REd color    : 3 score points

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)